Peter Schlosser, Director

 Mark Cane is the G. Unger Vetlesen Professor of Earth and Climate Sciences in the Department of Earth and Environmental Sciences and the Department of Applied Physics and Applied Mathematics at Columbia University.
 Along with Lamont-Doherty Earth Observatory colleague Stephen Zebiak, Cane devised the first numerical model to simulate the El Niño Southern Oscillation (ENSO).
 Cane currently works to explain variations in the climate record, both paleo and modern, as well as the impacts of climate on human affairs.

 Steve Cohen is director of the Master of Public Administration Program in Environmental Science and Policy and director of the environmental policy studies concentration at Columbia University’s School of International and Public Affairs (SIPA).
-He is also executive director and chief operating officer of the Earth Institute at Columbia University, and he is the author of Understanding Environmental Policy.
+He is the author of Understanding Environmental Policy.